 On the hit show Orange is the New Black, Alex is mostly selfish and totally manipulative.
 She definitely makes bad decisions, but sometimes she chooses to do the right thing.

+Is Batman an antihero?
 While Batman has been presented in many mediums from comic books to movies, he is usually portrayed in a similar way.
-He’s a vigilante hero who protects the city of Gotham, but rejects and defies its laws.
-He is mostly motivated by his feelings about the death of his own parents.
+Billionaire playboy Bruce Wayne by day, vigilante hero by night, Batman protects the city of Gotham through frequently violent means that typically reject even the most basic laws and constitutional rights.
+But hey, he’s still protecting the city, right?